robocopyZer0/LeoKirasic/README.md

 - 👋 Hi, I’m @LeoKirasic
 - 👀 I’m interested in Web development and linux
-- 🌱 I’m currently working on react
+- 🌱 I’m currently working on CV-App
 - 💞️ I’m looking to collaborate on Web development projects
 - 📫 How to reach me kirasicleo@gmail.com